pugjs/pug-en/src/language/plain-text.md

 ## Whitespace Control

 Managing the whitespace of the rendered HTML is the trickiest part about learning Pug.
+Don't worry, though, you'll get the hang of it soon enough.

+You just need to remember two main points about how whitespace works.
+When compiling to HTML:

+1. Pug removes *indentation*, and all whitespace *between elements*.
+   * So, the closing tag of an HTML element will touch the opening tag of the next.
+This is generally not a problem for block-level elements like paragraphs, because they will still render as separate paragraphs in the web browser (unless you have changed their CSS `display` property).
+See the methods described below, however, for when you do need to insert space between elements.
+2. Pug *preserves* whitespace *within* elements, including:
+   * all whitespace in the middle of a line of text.
+   * leading whitespace beyond the block indentation.
+   * trailing whitespace.
+   * line breaks within a plain text block, or between consecutive piped lines.

-By default, Pug removes spaces from the beginning and end of the lines for both inline-level tags and plain text lines and blocks.
-The value here is that it gives you full control over whether inline tags and/or plain text should touch.
+So.
+Pug drops the whitespace between tags, but keeps the whitespace inside them.
+The value here is that it gives you full control over whether tags and/or plain text should touch.
 It even lets you place tags in the middle of words.

 ```pug-preview
 | You put the em